 I love doing readings, labs, and new play development.
 Below are some of the places where I have worked.

-At Theatre Communications Group’s annual conference in Los Angeles, CA, I was honored to speak on a panel, “What if the future of theatre were in the hands of artists today?”.
+At Theatre Communications Group’s 2011 conference in Los Angeles, CA, I was honored to speak on a panel, “What if the future of theatre were in the hands of artists today?”.
 You can view the video here.

 Please also check out MADE HERE, a documentary series I produced for HERE with lead support from the Rockefeller Foundation.
 Director Chiara Clemente and I interviewed nearly 100 performing artists throughout the five boroughs of New York City about their lives and work.